jeapostrophe/reach-examples/cmd-and-web/readme.md

 ## Webpage Version

-The webpage version looks like this after a transaction:
+The webpage version looks like this after an Algorand transaction:

 <img src="cmd-and-web-web.png">